PipedreamHQ/pipedream/docs/docs/components/quickstart/nodejs/actions/README.md

 4. Click on **My Actions** and then select the **Action Demo** action to add it to your workflow.
    ![image-20210411165325045](https://res.cloudinary.com/pipedreamin/image/upload/v1618550730/docs/components/image-20210411165325045_ia5sd5.png)

-   > **NOTE:** The **My Actions** option only appears after you publish an action to your account.
-If you don't see it, confirm the CLI successfully published the action.
-If you have any issues, please reach out for support at https://pipedream.com/community.

 5. Deploy your workflow

 6. Click **RUN NOW** to execute your workflow and action